 It is advisable to take your existing dog(s) to the adoption centre for an introduction with your new greyhound.
 This will allow all dogs to meet on fairly neutral space to avoid any territorial behaviour.
 Check with the shelter first to confirm that this can be done.

 If this is not possible, the next best option is to arrange for someone to take your dog(s) to a park to meet your new greyhound after you leave the centre but before you get home.
-It is best if the park can be within walking distance from your home, so that you can leave your car at home and walk to the park to allow a canine meet and greet for 15-20 minutes including a walk on lead for all dogs around the park before heading home together.
-Ensure your new greyhound is on lead at all times because if they escape, you will need to be able to run very fast to catch them!
+It is best if the park can be within walking distance from your home, so that you can leave your car at home and walk to the park to allow a canine meet and greet for 15-20 minutes including a walk on leash for all dogs around the park before heading home together.
+Ensure your new greyhound is on leash at all times because if they escape, you will need to be able to run very fast to catch them!

 Once home, ensure separate sleeping and eating areas are established and remove any toys or objects, including bones that may create conflict.
 Feed both dogs completely separately (e.g. one inside and one outside) or at different times whilst excluding the dog which is not being fed.